10 Questions About Virtual Reality Headsets Before You Buy

 Tethered headsets, which include the Oculus, the Vive, and the PlayStation VR, connect to a PC or gaming console.
 The headsets themselves cost hundreds of dollars because they include custom display screens, motion sensors and lenses, and you may have to invest in new computer hardware as well.
 These headsets are particularly good for high-end gaming.

 Mobile headsets like the Gear VR, View-Master VR, and Google Cardboard are cases that you put a smartphone into.
-Since the only really critical part of these headsets are the lenses, they can be very lightweight and inexpensive -- the vast majority cost under $100, and some cost less than $10.
-Plus, as the name implies, these headsets are mobile.
+Since the only really critical part of these headsets are the lenses, they can be very lightweight and inexpensive—the vast majority cost under $100, and some cost less than $10.
+Plus, as the name implies, these headsets are mobile and completely wireless.
 Instead of being leashed to a PC or console, the mobile headset can be taken on a plane or train, for example.

 If you are an early adopter of technology, have a big budget, and enjoy playing high-end games, then a tethered headset will offer you the most realistic, immersive, awe-inspiring virtual reality experience on the market today.